uidataset/Dataset_Chapter3/README.md

-## Prompt2Task Dataset

-This is a dataset for the Prompt2Task project.
-The dataset includes 2,500 textual prompts, spanning 100 tasks across 10 application domains, with a total of 533 instructions (i.e., original instructions) and 543 operations (i.e., actual instructions).
+This dataset includes 2,500 textual prompts, spanning 100 tasks across 10 application domains, with a total of 533 instructions (i.e., original instructions) and 543 operations (i.e., actual instructions).
 Each task corresponds to a tutorial.